Years ago I recognized that TV news had become primarily entertainment.

 - Violence on TV and in movies and video games

-Some demand a ban on fully-automatic weapons, not realizing that they are already very tightly restricted in America.
+Some demand a ban on fully-automatic weapons, not realizing they are already very tightly restricted in America.
 Others want to ban semi-automatic weapons.
 The Law of Unintended Consequences observes that when government tries to ban or regulate something, other unanticipated reactions will likely manifest themselves.
 In China, for example, where firearms are tightly regulated, mass knife attacks make the news.

 The bigger question is not about the weapons, but about the recent increase in scale of their abuse.
 These weapons have been with us for decades; what has changed?